Skip to content

 In many cases, it is the information provided by victims and witnesses that leads to the arrest of a criminal.
 So tell the police as much as you can; no fact is too trivial.
 The police need the eyes and ears of all citizens.

-UCLA Crime Prevention Unit
+Crime Prevention Presentations

 Mail Code: 136408